Flint Mobile Review

 It’s official: I’m ready to ditch the dongle.
 While PayPal Here and Square still have a few features Flint hasn’t carved out yet, I’m optimistic for this industry newcomer.
 They’re providing fantastic service and a ton of useful features, with more arriving every update.
 If Flint is profitable, you can expect them to be a mobile processing frontrunner in coming years.

 While time will tell if Flint can hang on in this incredibly competitive and complex industry, they’ve proven at least some staying power in the last three years.
 Their integrated coupons and invoicing add even more value to this already valuable and fairly priced service.
 For many small businesses, Flint is a perfect mobile processing solution.
 I like the service they offer, and – just as importantly – I like the company as a whole.
 It’s quick/easy/risk free to give them a shot.
 I recommend that you do!
+Just be aware of their two shortcomings: 1) No receipt printing capabilities, and 2) No AmEx processing capabilities.
+Other than that, this service is perfect.

 Need a full-service merchant account instead?
 Check out CDGcommerce for an ultra low-cost option, or Dharma Merchant Services for perhaps my favorite merchant experience.
 But for mobile processing, no one I’ve seen can beat Flint in terms of affordability and ease.
 Let me know what you think in a comment below!